mdavis-xyz/staves-typst/docs/docs.typ

 #import "../src/data.typ": all-note-durations, all-clefs, minor-types, seventh-types, allowed-sides, key-data, all-notes-from-c, semitones-per-octave, middle-c-octave, all-letters-from-c, num-letters-per-octave, mode-names, sharp-order

+#let package-version = "0.1.0"

+// are we publishing to PDF with `typst compile`
+// or to markdown with Pandoc for the Universe web page
+#let markdown-target = sys.inputs.at("render", default: "0") != "1"
+#let pdf-target = not markdown-target

 = Staves Typst Package

 Author: Matthew Davis

+#if pdf-target [
+  Package Version: #package-version

+  Source Code: #link("https://github.com/mdavis-xyz/staves-typst/tree/" + package-version)
+]

 This Typst package is used to draw musical scales.
 This package can be used to write arbitrary notes, but is not intended to be used for entire songs.

-#let package-version = "0.1.0"
+#let github-slug = "mdavis-xyz/staves-typst"
+#let github-browser-prefix = "https://github.com/" + github-slug + "/tree/" + package-version + "/"
-#let github-prefix = "https://raw.githubusercontent.com/mdavis-xyz/staves-typst/refs/heads/" + package-version + "/docs/"
+#let github-raw-prefix = "https://raw.githubusercontent.com/" + github-slug + "/refs/heads/" + package-version + "/docs/"
 #let import-prefix = "@preview/staves:" + package-version

 #let example(path, caption: none, include-code: true, include-import: false, caption-prefix: "Example") = {